-Course Content and Outcome Guide for HIM 128
+Course Content and Outcomes Guide for HIM 128 Effective Fall 2021

 - Course Number: